 We recommended this merino base layer top as a worthwhile splurge item for hiking the PCT.
 “Having a set of dry, relatively clean clothes to sleep in will keep you warmer and your sleep setup from getting dirty,” wrote PCT hiker, Taylor Gee.
 Plus, the naturally odor resistant merino wool will keep you feeling clean after long stretches on the trail.

 The River Bank bridges the gap between a small power bank designed to charge your phone and a large portable generator made to power just about everything.
 It features two USB-C ports and two USB ports as well as a Qi wireless charging pad, so you can charge a laptop, phone, drone, or even jump-start your car.
 It holds its charge for up to six months and only weighs two pounds.

-All you need to charge your phone are some sticks—that’s the beauty of BioLite’s Campstove 2.
-It features a powerful burner (10,000 BTUs) that runs thermal energy generated by a small fire.
+All you need to charge your phone and cook a camp meal are some sticks—not gas canisters—that’s the beauty of the Campstove 2.
+It features a 10,000 BTU burner that runs thermal energy generated by a small fire.
 The heat produced also feeds the on-board 2,600 mAh battery, which can store a full phone charge.
 We dig the LED dashboard that offers real-time info on fire strength and battery level.

 This battery is just four inches long and weighs less than three ounces.
 It only has one USB port but carries 3,350 mAh of power that will charge your phone once on the fly.

 This isn’t much bigger than the palm of your hand, but it puts out 350 lumens of light for up to 250 hours.
 It also serves as a power bank that can charge your smartphone up to four times.
 There’s an Android and iOS app that enables you to control the light from your phone.